Amul Settlement

 Amul Ancient city

-Additionally to Amul, there are tens of similar multi-layer sites in the Middle Amudarya zone, which were formed finally during the Late Kushanian period (3rd-4th centuries A.D.) and were lost after the Mongolian invasion, except for Amul.
-Throughout ancient and medieval times, the Amudarya river played a key role in connecting the territories, serving as the basis of agriculture, and the main transport and trade artery in Middle Asia.
-It was also a connecting element for the peoples living on both its left and right banks.
-Many pair towns-fortresses were linked to the convenient geographic location of water crossing, such as Amul and Farap, Zemm and Kerkichi, Khodja-Idat-kala and Navidakh, and Tashguzar and Old Termez.
+Additionally to Amul, there are tens of similar multi-layer sites in the Middle Amu Darya zone, which were formed during the Late Kushanian period (3rd-4th centuries A.D.) and were mostly lost after the Mongolian invasion, except for Amul.
+Throughout ancient and medieval times, the Amudarya river played a key role in connecting the territories, serving as the basis of agriculture, and the main transport and trade artery in Central Asia.
+It was also a connecting element for the peoples living on both its left and right banks (North was called Transoxania).
+Many pair towns-fortresses were linked in the convenient geographic locations of water crossing, such as Amul and Farap, Zemm and Kerkichi, Khodja-Idat-kala and Navidakh, Tashguzar and Old Termez.

 Sites near Amul Ancient Settlement